Pengsc0616/IoT-Final-Project/0516098/README.md

 Added Test2.1 to test if reducing polling interval can reduce lag.\
 \
 6/7\
-Added Test5 to try push & pull in Javascript among other things.
+Added Test5 to try push & pull in Javascript among other things.\
+\
+6/9\
+Submit multiplayer Battleship game v1.\
+Hopefully functional.\
+\
+6/10\
+Submit Battleship v2.\
+Fixed bug in Battleship where the game gets stuck due to a control message not reaching the other side.\
+Next: Change device model to have separate channels for Attack and Reveal messages.
+Might reduce DF "traffic jams".